Nancy Skinner Nordhoff: Philanthropic career

 After graduating school she dove into philanthropy.
 She worked with the United Way and the Skinner Family Foundation.
 In 1976, she served on the founding board of the Pacific Northwest Grantmakers Forum, later renamed Philanthropy Northwest.
 In 1985, after her mid-life crisis, Nordhoff built and founded the Hedgebrook Writer's Retreat.
 In 2006, Gloria Steinem spent three weeks at the retreat center.

-Nordhoff also supports environmental causes.
+Nordhoff also supported environmental causes.
 She donated the funds to build a downtown park to the city of Langley, Washington.
 In Langley she also funded the restoration of an old farmhouse for the conference facility of the Whidbey Institute and donated 24 acres of wetlands for salmon conservation.
 In order to support her philanthropic work in the area, she founded the Goosefoot Community Fund, which supports environmental, development, housing and rural economic support on Whidbey Island.
 The Fund has renovated historical areas of the island, including the Bayview Corner and Greenbank Farm.
 Nordhoff has also financed projects through the National Women's History Project.
 For over 25 years, she has served as a funder and advisor for the Women's Funding Alliance of Seattle.

 In 2009, Nordhoff was awarded the National Philanthropy Day award for "Outstanding Philanthropist".